dmytro-kyrychenko/frontend/admin-ui/MANUAL.md

 1. sign in to yangcatalog admin page
 2. select actions tab
-3. from drop down menu choose draftPull
+3. from drop down menu choose draft_push
 4. from options check the send message checkbox
 5. hit execute and track the job